DV

 What is the difference between QQQM and SCHG?

-QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth strategy, while SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
+QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach, while SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
 They are issued by Invesco and Schwab respectively.

 Can I hold both QQQM and SCHG?